giulong/spectrum/docs/README.md

   local: { }
 ```

-Watch out that providing no value at all like in "`local: `" is equivalent to "`local: null`" !
+Watch out that providing no value at all like in "`local: `" is equivalent to set "`local: null`" !
 This is generally valid in yaml.

 > 💡 **Tip**<br/>